icaew-digital-archive/handbook/docs/admin-guides/digital-archive-workstation.md

 2. **Download Ubuntu**: Obtain the Ubuntu image from [this link](https://ubuntu.com/tutorials/install-ubuntu-desktop).

-3. **Create a Bootable USB**: Use Ubuntu’s "Startup Disk Creator" or [balenaEtcher](https://www.balena.io/etcher/) as a cross-platform alternative to create a bootable USB stick.
+3. **Create a Bootable USB**: Use Ubuntu's "Startup Disk Creator" or [balenaEtcher](https://www.balena.io/etcher/) as a cross-platform alternative to create a bootable USB stick.

 4. **Boot from USB**: Restart the laptop and press `F12` at boot to select the USB drive as the boot device.